Ruby-GovHack/govhack-frontend/README.md

 ## Docker

 This project uses [Docker](https://www.docker.io/) to the minimise the need to install build dependencies onto the development machine.
-The rest of this README will assume you are running command from within the docker container.

 ### Build Docker Image